CommonRoad/commonroad-drivability-checker/doc/installation_cpp.rst

         .. code-block:: bash

-            $ cmake -DCMAKE_INSTALL_PREFIX=/install/prefix/see/note/above -DCMAKE_BUILD_TYPE=Release ..
+            $ cmake -DCMAKE_INSTALL_PREFIX=/install/prefix/see/note/above -DCMAKE_BUILD_TYPE=Release -B build-cmake -S .
-            $ cmake --build . -- -j JOB_COUNT
+            $ cmake --build build-cmake -j JOB_COUNT

         **Note that you have to replace**
          - *JOB_COUNT*  with the number of jobs you are willing to allocate to cmake, for example *-j 2*.
            Each job (possibly) will use a core, so specify this number according to your system and free cores.

+        We recommend using the ``Ninja`` build system for building the CommonRoad Drivability Checker as it is generally faster than the default Makefile build system.
+        Moreover, Ninja supports parallel builds out of the box, so you don't need to specify the ``-j JOB_COUNT`` option.
+        To use Ninja, you can install it via your package manager (e.g., ``apt-get install ninja-build`` on Debian-based systems) and then pass ``-G Ninja`` to the first CMake invocation above.

 #.
 Install the CommonRoad Drivability Checker library by running

         .. code-block:: bash

-            $ cmake --install .
+            $ cmake --install build-cmake